LogoLogo

 </ng-container>

-What we have done is that we have simply created a button inside the for loop (so that it is created at each row) and we have bound a function deleteBook()that takes the book's ISBN as a parameter to the click event (if you want to read more about Event Binding in Angular).
+What we have done is that we have simply created a button inside the for loop (so that it is created at each row) and we have bound a function deleteBook()that takes the book's ISBN as a parameter to the click event (if you want to read more about in Angular).
 What will happen, is that if the user clicks on the button, that function will be triggered.

 What remains now is to add the confirmation message once the user has deleted the book.
 Go to the top of the file add the following code block,